chipsalliance/chisel/docs/src/explanations/connectable.md

 All connection operators require the two hardware components (consumer and producer) to be structurally type equivalent.

-The one exception to the structural type-equivalence rule is using the `WaivedData` mechanism, detailed at this [section](#waived-data) towards the end of this document.
+The one exception to the structural type-equivalence rule is using the `ConnectableData` mechanism, detailed at this [section](#waived-data) towards the end of this document.

 Aggregate (`Record`, `Vec`, `Bundle`) Chisel types can include data members which are flipped relative to one another.
 Due to this, there are many desired connection behaviors between two Chisel components.
 The following are the Chisel connection operators:
  - `c := p` (mono-direction): assigns all p members to c; requires c & p to not have any flipped members